RVirmoors/iml-0423/readme.md

 ## howto

-1. clone this repo to your (windows) PC
+1. clone this repo to your (windows) PC: `git clone https://github.com/RVirmoors/iml-0423 --recursive`
 2. open/run each file/script as instructed

 see the video recording for details